anno-mods/vscode-anno-modding-tools/README.md

 Put objects and name them as described in your glTF file to import.
 Examples: [Sources on GitHub](https://github.com/jakobharder/anno-1800-jakobs-mods/)

+⚠ Make sure to not edit the mesh of the objects, but the object position, scale and rotation onlz.

 CFG file imports: